era-platform/cene/notes/docs.md

 ```
 Constructs a monad.
 If invoked, it installs the given value as the fulfillment value of the promise, or it causes an error if a fulfillment value has already been installed for the promise.
 (The meaning of "already" may depend on how the current modality works.
 For modalities that are temporal in the concrete sense of a wall clock, it has its usual meaning.)

--

--

--

-Yes, we're using deterministic, referentially transparent side effects during macroexpansion.
-Since a macro will necessarily need to *read* existing definitions in order for its implementation code to do anything at all, we're allowing other blocking reads by way of `procure-defined`.
-For referential transparency, the corresponding `procure-put-defined` writes are performed in a commutative monad.
-If two or more conflicting writes are performed, all definitions that depended on reading those writes will be retroactively updated.
-Usually, conflicting definitions are an error.
-However, at a REPL, definitions from a newer command may take the place of definitions from an older command without error.
-Errors or updates may cascade through several layers of other definitions that depended on them.
+## Definition namespace layout

+During macroexpansion, Cene code may interact with the definition namespace by using the referentially transparent operation `procure-defined` and the monadic operation `procure-put-defined`.
+(Putting two definitions into one name is an error.)
+Even the built-in definitions reside in the definition namespace.

+The namespace is also how qualified names are derived.

-Common definitions are stored like so, where slashes represent `ns-get-string` except where marked as `ns-get-name`:
+Definitions and qualified names are located in the definition namespace at the following paths, where slashes represent names derived by `ns-get-string` except where marked as `ns-get-name`:

 ```
 <definition-ns>/constructor-names/<constructor name string>/name
+  = No defined value, but the proper identity to use for the
+    constructor in macro-generated Cene code.

+<definition-ns>/constructors/<ns-get-name: constructor identity>/tag
-    = No defined value, but the proper identity to use for the constructor in generated code.
+  = No defined value, but the identity to use for the constructor in
+    fully compiled code.
 <definition-ns>/constructors/<ns-get-name: constructor identity>/
-    tag
-    = No defined value, but the identity to use for the constructor in raw Staccato code.
-  <definition-ns>/constructors/<ns-get-name: constructor identity>/
   projection-list
   = An ordered list of projection name strings.
+Projections should
-Projections should only be treated as an ordered list in manually keyboarded code and in macros catering to manually keyboarded code.
+    only be treated as an ordered list in manually keyboarded code and in macros that take manually keyboarded code as input.
 <definition-ns>/constructors/<ns-get-name: constructor identity>/
   projection-names/<projection name string>/name
-    = No defined value, but the proper identity to use for the projection in everything except manually keyboarded code.
+  = No defined value, but the proper identity to use for the
+    projection in everything except manually keyboarded code.

 <definition-ns>/macro-names/<macro name string>/name
-    = No defined value, but the proper identity to use for the macro in everything except manually keyboarded code.
+  = No defined value, but the proper identity to use for the macro in
+    everything except manually keyboarded code.

 <definition-ns>/macros/<ns-get-name: macro identity>/function
-    = A value that can be invoked with the arguments of a macro call.
+  = A value that can be invoked with the arguments of a macro call, as
+    described below.

 <definition-ns>/functions/<ns-get-name: `make-tuple-tag` result>/
   staccato
-    = An s-expression that can be compiled as a raw, sugarless Staccato function definition.
+  = A value that can be invoked with a value of the specified tuple
+    tag (constructor tag and projection tags) to coerce it into a callable value.
+Usually, it only takes one or two of these coercions to get to a value the runtime innately knows how to call, e.g. because the value contains fully compiled code in a format the host platform can execute directly.
 ```

-The usual definition forms generate several definitions all at once:
+The usual definition forms generate various definitions (plus potential intermediate definitions using names the Cene program doesn't know how to obtain):

-## `(def-type ...)`
+#### `(def-type ...)`
   * The constructor name information desired.
-  * A macro so that the construction is easy to do.
-  * The name information for that macro.
+  * A macro so that it's easy to construct and call values with this constructor.
+The macro implementation is a value user-level code doesn't know how to deconstruct, but it may be called as a macro.

+#### `(defn ...)`
-  * Constructor name information for a callable value which implements that macro.
+  * Constructor name information for a first-class representation of the function.
-  * A function implementation for that callable value.

-## `(defn ...)`
+  * A macro so that it's easy to construct and call values with this constructor.
+The macro implementation is a value user-level code doesn't know how to deconstruct, but it may be called as a macro.
   * The function implementation desired.
-  * Constructor name information for a first-class representation of the function.
-  * A macro so that the function is easy to call.
-(Fortunately, every (defn ...) macro can reuse the same callable value constructor and function implementation.)
+The function implementation is a value user-level code doesn't know how to deconstruct, and when called with an appropriate structure, it returns a callable value user-level code doesn't know how to deconstruct.

+#### `(def-macro ...)`
-  * The name information for that macro.
+  * The macro desired.

+## Parameters to a macro

+When a macro is expanded, its implementation function is called with several arguments: `mode unique-ns definition-ns my-stx-details args then`

-A macro's `mode` parameter is the current modality.
+`mode`: The current modality.
 A modality must be passed to certain effectful primitives as a way to give the effects something to be deterministic by.
 (The terms "mode" and "modality" might be idiosyncrasies of this codebase.
 A more standard term is "world-passing style.")

-A macro's `unique-ns` parameter is a namespace.
-It's useful in the way that gensyms are typically useful in other macro-capable languages, but the uniqueness is achieved by playing along: If the macro compiles more than one subexpression, each subexpression should be given a `unique-ns` derived in different ways from this one.
+`unique-ns`: A namespace that is supposedly used exclusively for this macroexpansion.
+It's useful in the way that gensyms are typically useful in other macro-capable languages, but the uniqueness is achieved by playing along: If the macro compiles more than one subexpression, each subexpression should be given a `unique-ns` derived in different ways from each other.

-A macro's `definition-ns` parameter is a namespace.
+`definition-ns`: A namespace that is supposedly shared across all nearby macroexpansions.
 If the macro needs to install any definitions or look up any definitions, this is the namespace for that purpose.
-It should usually be passed as-is to any compiled subexpressions, except when defining a macro that's local to a certain subexpression.
+It should usually be passed as-is to any compiled subexpressions, except when a macro needs to establish a local definition scope.

-A macro's `my-stx-details` parameter is a collection of source location information.
-There's no direct way to deconstruct this value, but it conveys information about this macro invocation, so the macro can use it to receive attribution for any `stx` values it creates.
+`my-stx-details`: A collection of source location information.
+This is a value user-level code doesn't know how to deconstruct, but it conveys information about this macro invocation, so the macro can attach it to the `stx` values it creates in order to receive proper attribution for them.

 (**TODO**: Figure out what the format of source location information actually is.
 For now, this is sort of just an unspecified area, but at least a language implementation can use this to hold filenames and line numbers in practice.
 An implementation should be able to treat this as a completely empty data structure; it's not needed for any variable scoping purposes.)

-A macro's `args` parameter is a list of `(stx stx-details s-expr)` values.
-The list is built out of `(cons car cdr)` and `(nil)` values.
+`args`: The cons list of `(stx stx-details s-expr)` values that correspond to the subexpressions at the macro call site.

+`then`: A callable value that takes compiled code (the result of `compile-expression`) and returns a monadic effect.
+Invoking this effect causes the compiled code to be used as the macro result.
+The macro must invoke this effect exactly once, or else there's an error.
+The effect doesn't necessarily need to be invoked right away; the macro can use `later` to invoke more effects in a future tick.

+The macro's return value is a monadic effect, which will be invoked by the macroexpander.